4th full weekend of September

 Vendors are responsible for collecting and reporting applicable state and federal taxes.

 Each vendor is responsible for leaving their area as it was found upon arrival.
-Areas should be clear of trash, decor, stalks and straw.
-Cooking grease should be removed from the grounds.
+Areas should be clear of trash, decor, stalks, and straw.
+Cooking grease should be removed from the fairground.
 All cardboard boxes must be broken down and disposed of properly.

-The Festival's insurance carrier requires all vendors and various other activities provide a certificate of insurance to the committee.
-Vendors must agree to hold harmless and indemnify the Festival from any claim or liability made as a result of merchandise or products sold at the festival.
+The festival's insurance carrier requires all vendors and various other activities to provide a certificate of insurance to the committee.
+Vendors must agree to hold harmless and indemnify the festival from any claim or liability made because of merchandise or products sold at the festival.

 First Aid services will be located at the Information Booth

 At NO time is any vendor to cut the fencing.
-There are ample games for access to the park.
-If you cut the fence, there will be a $75 fine for each occurence.
+There are ample gates for access to the park.
+If you cut the fence, there will be a $75 fine for each occurrence.

 • Vendor Requirements